Tom Kelly (baseball)

 Jay Thomas Kelly (born August 15, 1950) is an American former professional baseball player, coach and manager.
-As the manager of the Minnesota Twins of Major League Baseball over 16 seasons from mid-September 1986 through 2001, he won two World Series championships.
+As the manager of the Minnesota Twins of Major League Baseball (MLB) over 16 seasons from mid-September 1986 through 2001, he won two World Series championships.
 Currently, he serves as a special assistant to the general manager for the Twins.

 Kelly was born in Graceville, Minnesota, and grew up in Sayreville, New Jersey, attending St. Mary's High School in nearby South Amboy.

 Playing career

 A first baseman and outfielder, Kelly threw and batted left-handed and was listed as 5 ft 11 in tall and 188 lb.
 He was drafted by the Seattle Pilots in the eighth round of the 1968 Major League Baseball draft.
-After three unspectacular years in the Pilots/Milwaukee Brewers organization, he was given his unconditional release on April 6, 1971.
+After three years in the Pilots/Milwaukee Brewers organization, he was given his unconditional release on April 6, 1971.

 On April 28, 1971, Kelly was signed as a minor league free agent by the Twins and sent to the Double-A Charlotte Hornets in the Southern League.
 From 1972 through 1975, Kelly would spend most of his playing time with the Triple-A Tacoma Twins of the Pacific Coast League, splitting time between first base and the corner outfield positions.

 After starting the 1975 season again in Tacoma, Kelly was called up to the parent Twins and made his major league debut on May 11, 1975.
 Kelly would play in 49 games with the Twins over the 1975 season, getting into 43 games at first base and two in the outfield.
 In 147 plate appearances, he collected 15 bases on balls and 23 hits, with five doubles and one home run (a solo blast off Vern Ruhle at Tiger Stadium on 26 May), hitting a poor .181 with 11 runs batted in.
 Prior to the start of the 1976 season, Kelly was purchased by the Baltimore Orioles and assigned to the Triple-A Rochester Red Wings; he would not return to the major leagues as an active player.
 In 1977, he returned to the Twins organization and Tacoma – spending part of the year as a player-manager.
 In 1978, Kelly appeared in 119 games for the Twins new Triple-A affiliate, the Toledo Mud Hens.
 It was his last year as a full-time player.